In-person TEFL Course in Phnom Penh, Cambodia

 • What kind of job help and support is provided?

-Our partner centre provides help with creating a CV tailored to market demands, referral to the partner schools in their network, advice on employment agreements and conditions, and mock interviews.
-You’ll have input sessions during the course, and access to the partner centre’s knowledgeable team throughout.
+Our partner centre provides job search support that includes help with creating a CV tailored to the local job market, mock interviews, and guidance on employment conditions and agreements.
+You’ll take part in input sessions during the course and have access to the partner centre’s experienced team for advice throughout.

-• What else can the partner centre help with / provide?
+• What else can AVSE-TESOL help with / provide?

 Our partner centre can help with the following: